-Lightly padded, slim, and tufted with soft felt and floss rather than hard buttons, these floor pillows make fast and easy extra seating for holiday gatherings.
+Lightly padded, slim, and tufted with soft felt and floss rather than hard buttons; these floor pillows make fast and easy extra seating for family gatherings.
 If you’re brand new to tufting, this is a great first project.

 Creating undulating curves across a flat surface is a wonderful way to add dimensional interest to a cushion.
 Patchwork is a good choice for tufting because the intersecting lines give you a perfect grid for your stitching points.

 The bolster is one of our favorite shaped pillows, we bet you will love it too – especially this classic style with closed, button-tufted ends.
 We added a touch of luxury with velveteen piping and covered buttons.

 We call this a “jewel box pillow” because of its rows of diamonds.
 But a diamond is just a square turned on point.
 So the front is really just six simple rows stitched on the diagonal.
 Piping and covered buttons soften the angles.